 The road bike vs mountain bike argument has been around for many years and while it is hard to say that one is better than the other, there are a few things you can look at when deciding.
 When you are a beginner, you might not know which bike or niche to choose and this can dissuade many people or force them into the wrong decision.
-If a mountain bike is what you need, theis a great option.
+If a mountain bike is what you need, the Diamondback Bicycles Release Full Suspension Mountain Bike is a great option.

 As mentioned, there are a few things one can look at before making these decisions and we have set out to understand both versions of cycling to help you make the best decision.
 Instead of having to suffer through months of trial and error, you can use the following guide to ensure that you understand the basics and requirements of the road bike vs mountain bike decision.

 We will look at each of these sections individually and look at certain aspects that beginners need to consider.
 Once we have looked at and explained each of these sections, the final part will give you some insight into which one could be best for you.
 Now, you can find the bike and cycling specialty you are most comfortable with.

 Road Bike Vs Mountain Bike: What Is The Difference?

 Before you can determine which one of these bike formats will be the best for you, you will have to understand the difference that each of them has.
 Since there are different aspects and requirements to each of these versions, having more information could make it clear and easier to determine which one is best for you.

 The road bike is one of the most common bikes on the market today.
 It features a smaller wheelbase than the mountain bike and also has a lightweight.
 As you might have noted from the name, these bikes are designed for taking on tarmac surfaces and the thin wheels can rotate much faster to ensure you have more speeds.
 Here are some of the main features of the best road bike: